jeffreysorgen/golf-club-sensors/activity.md

 ## Next Steps
 #### (done)
-- Renamed repository
+- Deleted old _readme-old.md_ and old _golfswing-idea.md_

 [<-- back to Implementation](implementation.md)

 ## Also:

+* Determine whether to keep the TEST site called _jdsgithubpages_ (probably not)
+* Determine whether _ArduinoBLE-to-Android_ repository is necessary. (probably not)
+  - DO NOT NEED _ArduinoBLE-to-Android_ so probably delete it.
+* Determine whether to add photo of Arduino project on Git Profile page
+* Determine whether to use GitHub Desktop and/or BASH
+* When needed, figure out how to incorporate JupyterLab Desktop
+  * DOWNLOAD JupyterLab Desktop (look into this! or maybe just using browser tabs is okay?)
   * Determine whether some of this documentation would be better in the form of a _Jupyter notebook_

-* Delete golf-swing-idea.md because I've incorporated it already
-* Delete README-old.md because I don't need it
-* DOWNLOAD JupyterLab Desktop (look into this! or maybe just using browser tabs is okay?)
-* Determine whether to use GitHub Desktop and/or BASH
-* Continue recording progress in THIS page
-* Jot down ideas for other projects here
-  * wind turbine ( Is the most popular product TinyML or IoT? )
-  * Continue to flesh out golf swing idea (golf-swing-idea.md)
+* Determine physical nature of MCU board form factor and its protection from damage
   * Prototyping with KiCad, OSHPARK, and more
-* Determine whether _ArduinoBLE-to-Android_ repository is necessary. (probably not)
-  - DO NOT NEED _ArduinoBLE-to-Android_ so probably delete it.
-* Determine whether to keep the TEST site called _jdsgithubpages_ (probably not)
-  - But decide whether repo _golf-swing-sensors_ needs to convert to public
 * Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
+  - Determine whether a **BLOG** is useful
   - Enable blogging somehow, with or without repositories, to publicly document actions taken (or just this page!)

-* Determine physical nature of MCU board form factor and its protection from damage
-* Determine whether a **BLOG** is useful
+* Jot down ideas for other projects here
+  * wind turbine ( Is the most popular product TinyML or IoT? )
+  * Continue recording _golf-swing-sensors_ progress in THIS repository
-* Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
+* Not Needed: GIF of slideshow of certs, book, Arduino board, etc (not yet)
 * Not Needed: **Wiki**
 * "SWINGTASTIC"
 #